 Section 4: Importance of Corporate Wellness Programs

-But here’s the reality.
-Investing in corporate wellness programs may prove better for your company in the long run.
+But here's the reality.
+Investing in corporate wellness programs may improve your company in the long run.

-Researchers from Harvard published an extensive summary from 22 different studies over a course of 3 years and here’s what they found.
+Researchers from Harvard published an extensive summary from 22 different studies over 3 years, and here's what they found:

 “For every $1 that was spent on a wellness program, the company saved $3.27 because of reduced healthcare costs.”

 It's not surprising to see the value of building a culture around healthy living.

 Still doubtful about the importance of corporate wellness programs?

 Here are some statistics supporting why you need to invest in it: